idiap/bob/src/doc/CodingGuidelines.rst

 Git Tips
 --------

-For Bob development we use the Git_ version control system.
+For |project| development we use the Git_ version control system.
 If you don't have a clue on how to use Git, please refer to the official `Git tutorial`_.
-In here, we assume you have already gone through all introductory material on Git and is ready to get your hands dirty with Bob.
+In here, we assume you have already gone through all introductory material on Git and is ready to get your hands dirty with |project|.

 Before you start
 ================